sheeperino/SSG-custom-macro/README.md

 - Tracks attempts in a text file
 - Reset in the pause menu
 - Change window titles with F12, allowing for an easier OBS setup
+- Daily attempts counter (requires each script to be put in a separate folder)

 ## Planned Features